Unknownplanet40/EcomProject-G5/README.md

 3. Navigate to the `EcomProject-G5/Database` folder and select the **"playaz_db.sql"** file.
 4. Click on the **"Go"** button to import the database.

+> Please note that the database import may take some time depending on your system's performance.

 ## Step 7: Open the Website

 Open your browser and go to `http://localhost/EcomProject-G5/`.